ZhouKai90/model_convert/README.md

-# model_transform: Convert model between Mxnet and Caffe
+# model_convert: Convert model between Mxnet and Caffe

 You are welcome to file issues either for bugs in the source code, feature requests!